tombak98/FGO-Database/README.md

 1. Fork and clone this repo.
 2. `npm install`.
 3. `npm run start`
-4. name your database test
+4. name your database FGO
 5. Make sure you add a secrets.js file with a process.env.JWT defined